-MORPHABOND 100mg tablets, a single dose greater than 60 mg, or a total daily dose greater than 120 mg, are only for use in patients in whom tolerance to an opioid of comparable potency has been established.
-Patients who are opioid tolerant are those receiving, for one week or longer, at least 60 mg oral morphine per day, 25 mcg transdermal fentanyl per hour, 30 mg oral oxycodone per day, 8 mg oral hydromorphone per day, 25 mcg transdermal fentanyl per hour, 25 mg oral oxymorphone per day, 60 mg oral hydromorphone per day, or an equianalgesic dose of another opioid.
+MORPHABOND ER 100 mg tablets, a single dose greater than 60 mg, or a total daily dose greater than 120 mg, are only for use in patients in whom tolerance to an opioid of comparable potency has been established.
+Patients who are opioid tolerant are those receiving, for one week or longer, at least 60 mg oral morphine per day, 25 mcg transdermal fentanyl per hour, 30 mg oral oxycodone per day, 8 mg oral hydromorphone per day, 25 mg oral oxymorphone per day, 60 mg oral hydrocodone per day, or an equianalgesic dose of another opioid.

-Monitor patients closely for respiratory depression, especially within the first 24-72 hours of initiating therapy and following dosage increases with MORPHABOND and adjust the dosage accordingly [see Warnings and Precautions (5.2)].
+- Monitor patients closely for respiratory depression, especially within the first 24-72 hours of initiating therapy and following dosage increases with MORPHABOND ER and adjust the dosage accordingly [see Warnings and Precautions (5.2)].

-Use of MORPHABOND as the First Opioid Analgesic
+Use of MORPHABOND ER as the First Opioid Analgesic (opioid-naïve patients)

-Initiate treatment with MORPHABOND with 15 mg tablets orally every 12 hours.
+Initiate treatment with MORPHABOND ER with 15 mg tablets orally every 12 hours.

-Use of MORPHABOND in Patients who are not Opioid Tolerant (opioid-naïve patients)
+Use of MORPHABOND ER in Patients who are not Opioid Tolerant (opioid non-tolerant patients)

 Use of higher starting doses in patients who are not opioid tolerant may cause fatal respiratory depression [see Warnings and Precautions (5.2)].

-Patients receiving other oral morphine formulations may be converted to MORPHABOND by administering one-half of the patient's 24-hour requirement as MORPHABOND on an every-12-hour schedule.
+Patients receiving other oral morphine formulations may be converted to MORPHABOND ER by administering one-half of the patient's 24-hour requirement as MORPHABOND ER on an every-12-hour schedule.

-Discontinue all other around-the-clock opioid drugs when MORPHABOND therapy is initiated.
+Discontinue all other around-the-clock opioid drugs when MORPHABOND ER therapy is initiated.

-There are no established conversion ratios for conversion from other opioids to MORPHABOND defined by clinical trials.
-Initiate dosing using MORPHABOND 15 mg orally every 12 hours.
+There are no established conversion ratios for conversion from other opioids to MORPHABOND ER defined by clinical trials.
+Initiate dosing using MORPHABOND ER 15 mg orally every 12 hours.

 It is safer to underestimate a patient’s 24-hour oral morphine dosage and provide rescue medication (e.g., immediate-release morphine) than to overestimate the 24-hour oral morphine dosage and manage an adverse reaction due to an overdose.
-While useful tables of opioid equivalents are readily available, there is substantial inter-patient variability in the relative potency of different opioid drugs and products.
+While useful tables of opioid equivalents are readily available, there is inter-patient variability in the relative potency of opioid drugs and formulations.

-When converting from parenteral morphine or other non-morphine opioids (parenteral or oral) to MORPHABOND, consider the following general points:
+When converting from parenteral morphine or other non-morphine opioids (parenteral or oral) to MORPHABOND ER, consider the following general points: